EzlibUI/Ezlib/README.md

 ### const tableHeader

 `const tableHeader` -table takes in objects, which have `header` and `property` -attributes.
-The `header` attribute is the name of the <th> element which doesn't appear in the code and the `property` -attribute creates the text for each individual object in the table header.
+The `header` attribute is the name of the <th> element, which doesn't appear in the code.
+The `property` -attribute creates the text for each individual object in the table header.

 ![image](https://user-images.githubusercontent.com/78149945/142480205-fe95f3a3-5ab1-4663-8b6c-0e7e8be66468.png)